 When our perceptions and relationships are negative, asking others for their opinion on how they see us interacting with someone might help process the reactions better and label the personal association.

-I’ll Be Mindful: They Are Not My Sister
+Be Mindful: They Are Not Someone From Your Past

 We are going to run into people in every aspect of our lives that we like and dislike.
 Another way to decide if there is an association is to reflect on how you would feel if, someone you liked said the same thing to you.